niusj03/23summer/content/docs/topics/week4.md

 ## Compendium

-I.  Background
+I. Introduction: Concept and Mechanism of Self-Distillation

+- Introduce the basic concept and structure of self-distillation.
+Discuss the mechanisms of self-distillation and its relation with Knowledge distillation.
-- Introduce the application of self-supervised learning
+- Discuss the basic idea of contrastive learning and its pretext task (SimCLR).
-- Introduce the generative self-supervised learning
-- Introduce the contrasive self-supervised learning
+- The learning objective: A representation mapping invariant of transformation(augmentation).
+Alignment and uniformity are two key requirement.
+- Collapse(trivial solution).
+Optimal but unwanted result.
+Basic concept in preventing collapse.

 II.
-Method
+Contrastive Learning without Negative Samples

-- Introduce the BYOL model
+- Introduce BYOL, a self-distillation model learning without negative pairs.
+- Connections between BYOL and other works
-- Explain how BYOL avoids collapse
+- Provide some illuminations about why BYOL performs well and avoids collapse
-- Introduce some research on the structure of BYOL models

 III.
-Experiment

-- Introduce some general methods for evaluating the capability of self-supervised learning networks
+Examination of BYOL-like model: Road to prevent collapse

+- Mythology: Studying the components of the model through ablation to understand whether they are necessary in preventing collapse.
+- Hypothesis proposed: Procedures taken are actually solving an underlying optimization problem.
+The optimization is EM-like and thus do well in searching for a representation.
+- Validating the hypothesis vis experience.

+IV.
+Combining Transformer with Self-Distillation

+- Discuss the difficulty faced by the ViT(Vision Transformer).
+Specifically, the tokenizer of images.
+- Tokenizer learn better deep semantic information using self-distillation.
+- Discussing the trade-off between alignment and uniformity in ViT.
+- Improvement: Introduction MIM(Masked Image Modelling, much similar to masked language modelling) to self-distillation to create more effective pretext tasks.

 ## Material

 I. [Slide](https://nbviewer.org/github/niusj03/23summer/blob/master/content/docs/pdfs/Week4_Niu.pdf) for Intro to Self-Supervised Learning from Shengjie Niu.

 II.
 Slides [1](https://nbviewer.org/github/niusj03/23summer/blob/master/content/docs/pdfs/Week4_Wu.pdf) and [2](https://nbviewer.org/github/niusj03/23summer/blob/master/content/docs/pdfs/Week4_Lin.pdf) for Self-Distillation Family from Yue Wu and Lifan Lin.

 ## References